davidB/forum-migration/davidB/README.md

 Re-open http://discourse.localhost/, log-in, open admin panel > email, send a test email you should NOT receive it, an error notification should nbe display on admin panel

+## Setup to speed migration

+By default discourse download images on local, including remote image links, gavatar,...
+This step could take lot of time after the end of the migration script.
+I suggest you to **disable download remote images to local** for migration:
+[Admin/Settings/Files](http://discourse.localhost/admin/site_settings/category/files).
+After the migration, you can re-enable it.

 ## Install stuff for migration from mysql